jeffsebring/angular-wp-api/README.md

 * `base`: JSON API url, provided by the `json_url()` function.
 * `nonce`: JSON API nonce sent with requests, and used for authorization.
 * `user_id`: Current user ID if logged in.
 Users not logged will have an ID of 0 for utility.

-Local data can be added either the theme support as described above, or using the `angular_wp_api_local_data` filter.

 ### Getting Data